minkphp/docs/index.rst

 Web acceptance testing
 ======================

 One of the most important parts in the web is a browser.
-Browser is the window, through which web users interact with web applications and other users.
+Browser is the window through which web users interact with web applications and other users.
 Users are always talking with web applications through browsers.

-So, in order to test, that our web application behaves correctly, we need a way to simulate this interaction between browser and web application in our tests.
+So, in order to test that our web application behaves correctly, we need a way to simulate this interaction between the browser and the web application in our tests.
 We need a **Mink**.

 Mink is an open source browser controller/emulator for web applications, written in PHP 5.3.